rangle/ngCourse2/handout/routing/using_routing_with_locationstrategy.md

 You can customize this rehydration to use a specific HTML base URL by supplying a provider for APP_BASE_HREF set to the base URL of your page.
-For instance, if you provide an APP_BASE_HREF of '/my/app' and call location.go('/foo'), the browser's URL will become example.com/my/app/foo.
+For instance, if you provide an APP_BASE_HREF of _'/my/app'_ and call location.go('/foo'), the browser's URL will become `example.com/my/app/foo`.

 By default, Angular will use a base href of '/'.

 **`HashLocationStrategy`** is useful for cases where you aren't able to configure the server in this way.
 It represents the routing state in the hash fragment of the browser's URL.
 For instance, if you call `location.go('/foo')`, the browser's URL will become `example.com/#/foo`.

 This is essentially what was the default in Angular 1, since it allows you to use routing in your app and support 'deep linking' without requiring special configuration of your app's HTTP server.
 However, using URL fragments in this way is uglier and is at odds with the conventional semantics of URLs.

-You also need to explicitly provide the `HashLocationStrategy` class to Angular's dependency injector, as follows.
+You must also explicitly provide the `HashLocationStrategy` class to Angular's dependency injector, as follows:

-The following code shows how to configure HashLocationStrategy:

 ```javascript
 import {RouterApp} from './router-app/router-app';